-My personal opinion, through working with athletes who have dropped 16 pounds in two days and won and clients who are always in their walking weight, I can assure you that it is always a better idea to compete while completely hydrated, strong, and full of energy, rather than fight lighter but feeling worse than when you started.
+Through working with athletes who have dropped 16 pounds in two days and won and clients who are always in their walking weight, I can assure you that it is always a better idea to compete while completely hydrated, strong, and full of energy, rather than fighting lighter but feeling worse than when you started.

 On the other hand, perhaps you are actually a very lean, muscular person.
 You keep trying to lose pounds to fit into a lower weight class, but you might actually feel better by working towards going UP one weight class.
 Once again, this depends on your body composition and the timing before a competition, but it is something to consider.